 16. Rent Your Home To Film Producers

-The great part about renting your home to film producers is that you get to meet or at least see movie stars.
+The significant part about renting your home to film producers is that you get to meet or at least see movie stars.

-As well, you get the first-hand behind the scenes look at what goes into the making of a movie, commercial or short production.
+You also get a first-hand behind-the-scenes look at what goes into making a movie, commercial or short production.

 How much will I get paid if my home is used for a film shoot?